MA in Forensic Psychology

 Master of Arts in Counseling, Specialization in Forensic Psychology curriculum prepares students to:

-• advocate for social change with an emphasis in appreciating the multiple psychosocial variables that influence choice.
+- advocate for social change with an emphasis on appreciating the multiple psychosocial variables that influence choice.

 Opportunities for practicum/Internship experience for students with specialized training in Forensic Psychology may be found at law enforcement agencies, correctional facilities, court systems, child advocacy centers, behavioral health units, substance use treatment programs, and community mental health agencies.
 The Master of Arts in Counseling, Specialization in Forensic Psychology program offers the best features of traditional graduate degree training programs enhanced by the Adler School’s emphasis on the education and training in socially responsible practice.

 The specialization in Forensic Psychology consists of forensic evaluation, treatment of forensic populations, aggression and social deviance, trauma and trauma-focused therapy strategies, within the framework of the M.A.
 Counseling Psychology degree program, for a total of 64 credits.
 This comprehensive graduate program can be completed in 24 months of full-time attendance.